ahn1305/Piano-Tiles-Auto/Readme.md

 1. Clone the project:
 open cmd as administrator and type in the following command <br /> (or) <br />
-download and extract the zip:
+download the zip and extract it:

 ```
 git clone https://github.com/ahn1305/Piano-Tiles-Auto.git